seanbreckenridge/mal-id-cache/README.md

 If you're trying to debug, you can modify the jikan requests last in cache by modifying the `CACHE_EXPIRE` variables in [env.dist](./env.dist), or delete the cache for `jikan-rest` by doing:

 `rm -rf jikan-rest/storage/framework/cache/*`

+#### Manga Cache

+I'm currently not maintaining a cache of manga id's, since there are a lot more and its a less common problem.
+However, if you want to generate a cache of manga id's, you can change [this line](https://github.com/seanbreckenridge/mal-id-cache/blob/409772c997103e53c98a612892297833377cb58d/generate.py#L97) to `manga` instead of `anime`, and change the name of the file [here](https://github.com/seanbreckenridge/mal-id-cache/blob/f6078957cae9452bebcf6f1163465562e1695429/generate.py#L21) to something like `manga_cache.json`.